Learn the best ways to save energy in your household.

 - Don't leave lights on during the day

-- Turn off your air-con when you can
+- Turn off your air-con when you’re not in the room

-Here are 6 ways to save energy at home during winter:
+Here are six ways to save energy at home during winter:

 - Turn the heat down — keep it at a temperature where you need a sweater

 - Put your heating on a timer, so it comes on when you need it